 I always encourage clients to have written terms of business issued to their customers to prevent complex disputes and litigation.
-A significant amount of enquires we receive at Walker Thomas Solicitors are from businesses having disputes with their customers – very few of them normally have written terms in place and it creates challenges trying to establish what agreement and terms were in place between the parties.
+A significant amount of enquires we receive at Walker Rose Solicitors are from businesses having disputes with their customers – very few of them normally have written terms in place and it creates challenges trying to establish what agreement and terms were in place between the parties.

 Keep up to date with the ever changing employment law and ensure those responsible within your business for dealing with HR/staff issues understand your legal obligations as an employer.
 Often small issues escalate into larger official matters when those responsible for the handling of staff, in particular redundancy or disciplinary matters, are not knowledgeable or trained.
-Small business and start ups often don’t have the benefit of a HR department, so the handling of employment concerns is often handled by the business founders.
+Small business and start ups often don’t have the benefit of an HR department, so the handling of employment concerns is often handled by the business founders.

 In your experience, what sort of problems do small business owners regularly face?
 And how are they avoided?